chrisbroski/utipem/README.md

 ##### Master

-To elevate to *master* expertise a character need at least three dependant skills, with at least one at *expert* level.
+To elevate to *master* expertise, a character needs at least three dependant skills, with at least one at *expert* level.

 #### Card Information